zwplayer Subtitle Usage Guide

 Subtitle Control Example

-Users can enable or disable any subtitle track via the “CC” menu on the player control bar:
+Users can manage all subtitle functions via the CC menu on the player control bar:

 Subtitle Control Menu